The-Hindmost/dotFiles/README.md

 This version is v2018.1.DEVELOPMENT

-## Currently supported files:
+## Currently supported files
 * bash
 * git
 * i3 WM
 * vim

 ## Setup
-For setup run the setup script `setup.sh` command line operations are as follows
+For setup run the setup script `setup.sh`
+Command line operations are as follows
 | Switch | Options                                          |
 | ------ | ------------------------------------------------ |
 | `-d`   | Use the development repo instead of master       |